ivan-guerra/programmador.com/content/posts/notes-on-linux-driver-development-for-embedded-processors.md

 ---
-title: "Notes On \"Linux Driver Development for Embedded Processors\""
+title: Linux Driver Development for Embedded Processors 2nd Edition
 date: 2024-02-15T21:16:49-08:00
 description: "My collection of notes on Rio's \"Linux Driver Development for Embedded Processors\"."
 tags: ["c", "c++", "linux", "notes"]
+series: ["notes"]
 ---

 This is the second [installment][1] in a series of posts where I share notes